cjdbarlow/bedside-notebook/howto.md

 * Glossary highlight only once per section
 * Autolink to terms ?disease ?management
 * Correct image size when column-margin images have captions
+* Click on margin images to pop into centre screen

 # Decisions